gpeterson406/GreenwoodBookHTML/05-chiSquaredTests.md

 opportunities for assessing specific patterns in variables, relationships between variables, and for generally understanding the responses obtained.
 There are many different types of plots and each can elucidate certain features of data.
-The *tableplot*, briefly introduced^[Install the `tabplot` package from the authors' github repository using `library(remotes); remotes::install_github("mtennekes/tabplot")` if you haven't already done so.] in Chapter \@ref(chapter4), is a great and often fun starting point for working with data sets that contain categorical variables.
+The *tableplot*, briefly introduced in Chapter \@ref(chapter4), is a great and often fun starting point for working with data sets that contain categorical variables.
 We will start here with using it to help us understand some aspects of the results from a double-blind randomized clinical trial investigating a treatment for rheumatoid arthritis.
 \index{tableplot}